microbit-foundation/dev-docs/software/runtime.md

 The main mbed repository is at [https://github.com/ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os).
 For official builds of the micro:bit, ie. when using the [online editors on microbit.org](https://microbit.org/code), a branch of mbed with some micro:bit specific bugfixes and changes specific to micro:bit is used.
 This can be found in [https://github.com/lancaster-university/mbed-classic](https://github.com/lancaster-university/mbed-classic).
 This branch is currently being merged back into mbed.

 micro:bit was based on the well-established mbed 2.0 SDK, with which mbed 5 is compatible.
-Work is ongoing to bring the micro:bit runtime onto mbed 5.
-If you're interested in this project, jump into the microbit-community slack channel or follow [this issue](https://github.com/lancaster-university/microbit-dal/issues/224)
+Work is ongoing to [bring the micro:bit runtime onto mbed 5](https://github.com/lancaster-university/microbit-dal/issues/224).

 ## Nordic nRF5 SDK